redlibrarian/redlibrarian.github.io/_posts/2018-10-18-grants-debt-economy.markdown

-Not only does one have to be the kind of person who knows how to follow the instructions required to *apply* for funding (and here we come up against the perennial debates in librarianship on professionalism, class race, and gender), to *convince* the funding agency of one's worthiness to receive and hold their credit, but one also also has to be the kind of person who will tailor their life, work, and behaviour to the
+Not only does one have to be the kind of person who knows how to follow the instructions required to *apply* for funding (and here we come up against the perennial debates in librarianship on professionalism, class, race, and gender), to *convince* the funding agency of one's worthiness to receive and hold their credit, but one also also has to be the kind of person who will tailor their life, work, and behaviour to the